fluid-project/jira-to-11ty/src/issues/FLUID-3845.md

     {
       "author": "Justin Obara",
       "date": "2017-09-27T10:33:56.793-0400",
-      "body": "@@Jonathan Hung do you think we can close this issues as won't fix?
+      "body": "Jonathan Hung do you think we can close this issues as won't fix?
 I think the behaviour is acceptable as is.\n"
     }
   ]
 }